malakhavam/meow-care/readme.md

 ## Description

-    Meow Care is an easy platform that allows cat owners to connect with each other​.
-    The idea of this project is to help cat owners to find a cat sitter, when needed or just a friend who is also cat lover.
+ Meow Care is an easy platform that allows cat owners to connect with each other​.The idea of this project is to help cat owners to find a cat sitter, when needed or just a friend who is also cat lover.
 Application allows to create personal profile add friends and write public messages, so other users can see it and respond.​

 ## Table of Contents
    * [Installation](#installation)